-- 1. Choose the template to view and modify, or choose "+Add a File group template" to add a new template. - 2.
-The template name can be modified, and is required when creating a new template. - 3.
+- 1. Choose the template to view and modify or choose +Add a File group template to add a new template. - 2.
+The template name can be modified and it is required when creating a new template. - 3.
 Choose the list of folders that you wish to backup.
-The "Add" command will display the folder selection pop-up, allowing you to browse the system to find the folders to backup. - 4.
-You can expand the "Settings" link to define additional advanced settings if required. - 5.
-Click "Save template" to save, or you can delete the template if you wish to.
+The Add command will display the folder selection pop-up, allowing you to browse the system to find the folders to backup. - 4.
+You can expand the Settings link to define additional advanced settings if required. - 5.
+Click Save template to save the template, or you can delete the template if required.

-Note: fileset will be disabled if the corresponding job is running.
+Note: The fileset option will be disabled if the corresponding job is running.

-File group templates: Details Details

-+ Add a file group template Template name: System configurati
+Add a file group template Template name: System Configuration]

-template02 Folders to backup: /etc
+Catalog Folders to backup: //afs

-🕂 Add - 1
+System Configuration Add

 - Remove -

 Full path:

 + Settings:

-Sav ve Template elete Template
+-

-Figure 7.13.2 (f) - Add or modify "File group" templates.
+Figure 7.10.5 (a) - Add or modify "File group" templates